ramsrii/Cap_Training/README.md

 # Cap_Training
-These are the assignments and projects i did during my capgemini training.
+These are all the assignments and projects i did during my capgemini training.